MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 Each control in Xamarin Forms is accompanied by a renderer whose job is to "project" the control into the UI by instantiating a native control.
 You can change the look and behavior of these controls by replacing the built-in renderers with renderers of your own, known as *custom renderers*.
 For a great overview of how custom renderers work and how they're written, see [Supercharging Xamarin Forms with Custom Renderers](http://www.wintellect.com/devcenter/jprosise/supercharging-xamarin-forms-with-custom-renderers-part-1).

 In this exercise, you will use custom renderers to customize the fuel gauge and the throttle control.
-Such customizations are common in Xamarin Forms applications and knowing how to perform them is a crucial step in becoming an ace Xamarin Forms developer.
+Such customizations are common in Xamarin Forms applications and knowing how to perform them is a crucial step in becoming an enterprise Xamarin Forms developer.

 1. In Visual Studio 2017, open the **Drone Lander** solution created in the previous lab.

-1. In Solution Explorer, right-click the **DroneLander.Android** project and use the **Add** > **New Folder** command to add a folder named "Renderers" to the project.
+1. Right-click the **DroneLander.Android** project in Solution Explorer and use the **Add** > **New Folder** command to add a folder named "Renderers" to the project.

-	> Although custom renderers are platform-specific, a custom renderer is not necessarily required for every project in a solution.
-You can implement a custom renderer in the Android project, for example, but still allow the default renderers to be used in the iOS and Windows projects.
-In this exercise, however, you will add custom renderers to all three projects.

 1. Right-click the "Renderers" folder and use the **Add** > **Class** command to add a class file named "FuelControlRenderer.cs."
 Then replace the contents of the file with the following code: